TLanetteRose/Calculator-App-with-Vanilla-JS/codenotes.md

 Resources
 [CSS Grid Calculator](https://freshman.tech/css-grid-calculator/)

 08/02/2021: Today I am focusing on styling the calculator header and keypad.
 Still learning how to work with z-index, position, and opacity.
+The toggle-switch label was made with a z-index of 5.
+The input was had an absolute position and and opacity of 0.